VerifyTests/Verify/docs/mdsource/scrubbers.source.md

 ## Available Scrubbers

-Scrubbers can be added to an instance of `VerifySettings` or globally on `SharedVerifySettings`.
+Scrubbers can be added to an instance of `VerifySettings` or globally on `VerifierSettings`.

 ### ScrubLines